BSc (Hons) Game & Interactive Audio

 WHY SHOULD I CHOOSE THIS PROGRAMME?

 This course is a perfect blend of the technical and creative.
-If you are passionate about sound, love games and relish complex technical challenges, then this is the course for you.
+If you are passionate about sound and music, love games and relish complex technical challenges, then this is the course for you.

 We’re looking for students who are intrigued by the tech that improves our everyday lives and who want to be the next generation of interactive audio designers.

-If you are interested in a career in the future of sound, this course will give you the head start you need.
+If you are interested in a career in the future of sound and music, this course will give you the head start you need.

 Working as part of an app development team, on a AAA or indie game, working on a film or music production project; the audio specialist’s role is varied and often involves any one, or often all of the following:

 Sound Design, Music Production, Composition, Arranging, Recording, Dialogue Editing, Audio Programming, Sound Effects Recording, Sound Effects Editing, Foley, script editing, version control, asset management, data wrangling, vocalisations (animal, human, alien), efforts, backgrounds, cut scenes, trailers and cinematics, asset design and more besides.